Neil Cole: Early life

-Cole was born in Bristol in 1972, and attended King Edward Grammar School in Chelmsford.
+Cole was born in Bristol in 1972, lived in Allendale, New Jersey, USA as a child, and attended King Edward Grammar School in Chelmsford.
 He studied English and French Literature at Bristol University.

 Stand-up comedy

-As a comedian, Cole was half of successful but short-lived stand-up double act, Hitchcock's Half Hour, which won the coveted Hackney Empire New Act of the Year competition in 1998.
+As a comedian, Cole - with Tom Hillenbrand - was half of successful but short-lived stand-up double act, Hitchcock's Half Hour, which won the coveted Hackney Empire New Act of the Year competition in 1998.
 They supported Harry Hill and Ennio Marchetto in West End Theatres, and appeared on BBC1's The Stand Up Show, BBC Radio 4's Loose Ends and contributed to Channel 4's The Eleven O'Clock Show before splitting up in 2000.

 Cole returned to the stand-up circuit as a solo comic in February 2007, and supported Russell Brand on his UK Tour over the summer 2007, as well as MCing live music events at the Royal Albert Hall.
-In March 2010, Cole's debut hour-long solo stand-up show – "Neil By Mouth" – premiered at the Glasgow International Comedy Festival, and ran throughout the Edinburgh Festival Fringe in August 2011, at Cabaret Voltaire.
-He was one of the first UK comedians to perform at the improvised stand-up phenomenon Set-List, in Edinburgh and subsequently in London.
+In March 2010, Cole's debut hour-long solo stand-up show Neil By Mouthpremiered at the Glasgow International Comedy Festival, and ran throughout the Edinburgh Festival Fringe in August 2011, at Cabaret Voltaire.
+He was one of the first UK comedians to perform at the improvised stand-up phenomenon Set-List in Edinburgh and subsequently in London.

 Cole was a founder member of London sketch team The Pros From Dover alongside Phil Whelans and Richard Glover, and occasionally still guests with them.

+In 2017 and 2018 Cole was a core cast member of Slattery Night Fever, a regular improvised comedy show on London's off-West End, directed by Lesley Ann Albiston and credited with the comeback of Tony Slattery.

 Television

-Cole was the series writer for Ultimate Rush, an adventure sports documentary series produced by Red Bull Media House.
-He is also the live reporter and host for FIA World Rallycross Championship.
+Cole was the series writer for Ultimate Rush, an adventure sports documentary series produced by Red Bull Media House for its final two seasons.
+He was also the live reporter and host for FIA World Rallycross Championship from 2014-2022.
 Other work includes hosting a show about roller-coasters for National Geographic Channel called Man Vs Ride and hosting Red Bull Race Day 2019.
 He produced and reported for Formula E, World Series by Renault and World Touring Car Championship.
 Before that, Cole presented the World Rally Championship on Dave during 2008–2010.
 He has previously worked for BBC, ITV, Channel 4, MTV, AXN, UKTV, Extreme Sports Channel, The Audi Channel and Sky One.

-He has reported on location from major international events, including the London 2012 Olympic Games, the 2006 FIFA World Cup, the Race of Champions, the MTV Europe Music Awards, the World Rally Championship and World Cup Skateboarding.
+He has reported on location from major international events, including the London 2012 Olympic Games, the 2006 FIFA World Cup, the Race of Champions, the MTV Europe Music Awards, UK National Table Tennis Championships, the World Rally Championship and World Cup Skateboarding.

 Cole has also hosted (and often associate-produced) further shows including: